iliakan/javascript-book/en/01-basics/09-advanced-functions/01-initialization.md

 All `var` declarations are processed before the execution in  in both cases.</dd>

-<strong>Unlike languages like Java, C etc, variables in javascript survive after a loop.</strong>
+<strong>Unlike languages like Java, C etc, variables in JavaScript survive after a loop.</strong>

 That's again, because their scope is a function.